 One of the most fundamental questions facing any health care system is whether the resources invested are achieving the maximum result.
 Another way of phrasing this is whether patients, the ultimate benefactors of health care, are seeing the highest available health outcomes.

-This question is at the center of the value based health care movement, a movement which seeks to measure value in health care outcomes as related to the cost of the initial investment.
+This question is at the center of the value-based health care movement, a movement that seeks to measure value in health care outcomes as related to the cost of the initial investment.

-In order to do this, health care systems must rely on real-world data analytics which make use and sense of the mass of available data in the system.
+In order to do this, health care systems must rely on real-world data analytics which makes use and sense of the mass of available data in the system.

 Oncology and cancer immunotherapy based on real-world data analytics